After I night-weaned my second born, when he was 18 months of age, my period returned with a vengeance.

-There are a few reasons why your periods might be heavy after childbirth.
+Here are the most common reasons why your periods might be heavy after childbirth.

 #1: Retained Products From Childbirth

-See our article for more information on retained placenta.
+See our article for more information about retained placenta.

 #2: Hormonal Changes

-Because there is a relationship between the breasts and the uterus, hormonal changes associated with breastfeeding might be affecting your cycle.
-Again, this isn't usually a major cause, but it's something to consider when speaking to your specialist.
+Because there’s a relationship between the breasts and the uterus, hormonal changes associated with breastfeeding might be affecting your cycle.
+Again, this isn’t usually a major cause, but it’s something to consider when speaking to your specialist.

 Increased abdominal fat can also be a culprit, as it is oestrogenic, and can mess with a woman’s hormones.

-According to women's health and reproductive medicine specialist, Doctor Andrew Orr, the most likely cause of heavy periods after giving birth is an undiagnosed gynaecological or endocrine issue.
+Women’s health and reproductive medicine specialist, Doctor Andrew Orr, says the most likely cause of heavy periods after giving birth is an undiagnosed gynaecological or endocrine issue.